-Well, installing a resin drive is….but….you will need specialist tools and with a ‘setting time‘ as little as 10 minutes….you better be quick….or get the professionals in…..to avoid a sticky situation!
+Well, installing a resin drive is….but….you will need specialist tools and with a ‘setting time‘ as little as 10 minutes….you better be quick….or just get the professionals in…..to avoid a sticky situation!

 Pardon the pun!

-However, if a solid concrete base is in place (free of cracks and with drainage installed or flowing away to bedding) then this may be suitable for a resin gravel driveway overlay.
+However, if a solid concrete base is in place (free of cracks and with water drainage flowing away to bedding) then this may be suitable for a resin gravel driveway overlay.